 Below is Smart Bottom Born Smart (orange) and Smart Botton Born Smart(indigo) stuffed with a prefold.
 As I said it is considerably bulky!
 But it’s just as bulky as TotsBots Teeny Fit,which is one of the most absorbent newborn diaper in the market.

 This was readily available in my stash so I gave it a go.
 It worked super awesomely in terms of absorbency but again it was quite bulky.
 To be able to fit this booster into the diaper, I would fold it at the bottom.
-This was much needed for Princess because she needed great absorbency at the back without which many diapers were prone to leak.
+This was much needed for my little girl because she needed great absorbency at the back without which many diapers were prone to leak.

 Make your own: